pasqal-io/emulators/docs/emu_mps/advanced/convergence.md

 ## exploring the parameter space

-Since the starting point of a parameter search is always a bit arbitrary, we started by seeing with what `max_bond_dim` we could still simulate the pulse, for the default precision, on 2 gpus.
-This turns out to have been 1800.
+Since the starting point of a parameter search is always a bit arbitrary, we started by seeing with what `max_bond_dim` we could still simulate the pulse on the version of emu-mps available when this page was first written, which turns out to have been 1800.
+Currently, that number is larger.
 Then the first point of investigation was how much this result depends on bond dimension.
 Only in the below equations, let $\psi_d$ denote the state obtained for `max_bond_dim=d`, then we found

 $$
 \langle\psi_{1800}, \psi_{1700}\rangle = 0.999